Almarch/pokedex/README.md

 # <img src="https://github.com/user-attachments/assets/bfe58e17-99f6-4ad7-af1a-ce25b21cbc6a" alt="PoKéDeX" width="50"/> Pokédex: AI assistant to a world of dreams and adventures
 <img width="350" align="right" alt="pokedex" src="https://github.com/user-attachments/assets/e82bf2f9-559e-459f-86ec-394022fbd346" />

-The goal of this package is to provide an AI assistant to the world of Pokémon.
+The goal of this application is to provide an AI assistant to the world of Pokémon.

 It consists in a stack of services orchestrated by Kubernetes.
 In a nutshell, it encompasses an UI and an inference service.
-A custom agentic proxy intercepts the requests between these services, processes them, and augments them with information from a vector DB.
+A middleware intercepts the requests between these services, processes them, and augments them with information from a vector DB.

-The models have been selected with respect to their minimalism, performance and multilingualism.

 The project has been set-up such as English and French are the two supported languages of the assistant.
 Depending on the request, the assistant uses the appropriate translation of the Pokémon names.

+## 📱 Utilization

+Interact with the assistant directly from the web UI:

 <br>
 <div align="center">